 Motivation Tips: We all have days when we don’t feel like being active.
 If you’re feeling unmotivated, take a moment to think about how you would feel after exercise.
-Think about how much better you would feel if you do than if you don’t!
+Think about how much better you would feel if you did than if you didn’t!

-- The first steps are the hardest, don’t give up!
+- Getting started is the hardest part, don’t give up!
 Choose your favourite forms of physical activity and stick to them!

 - Don’t like running?
 Don’t do it!
-Choose exercise you enjoy and avoid pressuring yourself into activities you don’t enjoy!
+Choose an activity that you enjoy and avoid pressuring yourself into activities you don’t!

 - Habits can be hard to shake!
 Use this to your advantage and aim to be active every day.
-Soon 10,000 steps will become second nature and you’ll successfully live a very active lifestyle
+Soon your activity will become second nature and you’ll successfully live a very active lifestyle.

 - Battle of the best!
-Create friendly competition between you and other participants
+Create a friendly competition between you and other participants.

 - Be flexible.
 Don’t be restricted by your routine.
 Find time throughout your day to keep active.
 A few minutes every hour soon adds up.

 - Check up on your account!
-Seeing the distance you’ve walked and the money you’ve raised for others is a great motivator!
+Reminding yourself of the distance you’ve travelled and the money you’ve raised for others is a great motivator!

-- Music as Motivation: Music can help us to feel motivated, choose a tune to match your pace!
+- Music as Motivation: Music can help us to feel motivated, choose a tune to match your pace and get going!

 Tips for keeping active:

-Tips for the week day worker: Walk at work!
+Tips for the weekday worker: If you’re counting steps why not walk at work?
 A large part of our working week is often spent sitting at desks for hours.
-There are plenty ways to add steps into a normal work day.
+There are plenty of ways to add steps to a normal workday.
 Take your walking shoes with you and give some of these a shot: